tdex-network/dev-portal/blog/2021-09-01-tdex-terraform-automation.md

 ```

 Proceed with configuring tdex-cli with downloaded macaroons and cert, and add your remote endpoint IP.
- - cert.pem will be located at gated/tls/cert.pem
+ - cert.pem is located at $HOME/tdex-box/gated/tls/cert.pem on the remote machine
  - admin.macaroon will be located at gated/macaroons/admin.macaroon
 ```sh
 # By default it looks for the daemon operator gRPC interface on localhost:9000